hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 Terraform also integrates with on premise VMs or platform services.

 ???
-**Terraform wether hosted in the cloud, or  on prem, can be used to build VMs in your data center, or AWS instances in the cloud, or both.
+**Terraform whether hosted in the cloud, or  on prem, can be used to build VMs in your data center, or AWS instances in the cloud, or both.
 You won't have to maintain two sets of tools to build on your hybrid cloud platforms.**

 ---
 name: self-service-infra